 GCFC holds a specialist CII (Chartered Insurance Institute) exam (CF8) to be able to provide advice in this area.

 Will writing and drafting of Power of Attorney documentation are not regulated by the Financial Conduct Authority.

-Will Writing & drafting of Power of Attorney documentation are not part of the Quilter Financial Planning offering and are offered in our own right.
-Quilter Financial Planning accept no responsibility for this aspect of this business.
+Will Writing & drafting of Power of Attorney documentation are not part of the Quilter Financial Planning offering and are offered by referral only.

 Should you wish to know more contact us and we’ll be able to help by working together to find the best solution for you.